matchms/matchms/citation/paper.md

 Matchms is an open-access Python package to import, process, clean, and compare mass spectrometry data (MS/MS) (see \autoref{fig:flowchart}).
 It allows to implement and run an easy-to-follow, easy-to-reproduce workflow from raw mass spectra to pre- and post-processed spectral data.
 Raw data can be imported from commonly used MGF files (via pyteomics [@levitsky_pyteomics_2019][@goloborodko_pyteomicspython_2013]) or more convenient-to-handle json files.
-Matchms contains a large number of metadata cleaning and harmonizing filter functions that can easily be stacked to construct a desired pipeline (\autoref{fig:filtering)), which can also easily be extended by custom functions wherever needed.
+Matchms contains a large number of metadata cleaning and harmonizing filter functions that can easily be stacked to construct a desired pipeline (\autoref{fig:filtering}), which can also easily be extended by custom functions wherever needed.
 Available filters include extensive cleaning, correcting, checking of key metadata fields such as compound name, structure annotations (InChI, Smiles, InchiKey), ionmode, adduct, or charge.

 ![Flowchart of matchms workflow.
 Reference and query spectrums are filtered using the same set of set filters (here: filter A and filter B).
 Once filtered, every reference spectrum is compared to every query spectrum using the _matchms.Scores_ object. \label{fig:flowchart}](flowchart_matchms.png)